Favorass/Little-Fighter-2-Unofficial-Update-v3.0u/README.md

 ![Little Fighter 2 Unofficial Update Preview](https://lh6.googleusercontent.com/O0N5DBUzEX_aZPEp-Clk5sBn3LJPgyHbW8GQ2fDinP-xrq-Uyl41AY124zg7VKUE9o8=w2400)

 ## Disclaimer
-Authors of this program will not be held liable for any damages to either the user or the system it is run on, that may occur as a direct or indirect result of the use of this program.
+The authors of this program will not be held liable for any damages to the user or the system on which it is run that may occur as a direct or indirect result of the use of this program.

 ## System Requirements